timp21337/gvis/README.txt

-Using Google Visualization API with POEM
+The Google Visualization API examples with an additional POEM example.

+This led to incorporating JSON in Melati.